lcmhhhhhh/lcmTestPage/docs/tools/mcp-server.md

 ### How It Works

 To return rich content, your tool's response must adhere to the MCP specification for a [`CallToolResult`](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#tool-result).
 The `content` field of the result should be an array of `ContentBlock` objects.
-The Gemini CLI will correctly process this array, separating text from binary data and packaging it for the model.
+The VeCLI will correctly process this array, separating text from binary data and packaging it for the model.

 You can mix and match different content block types in the `content` array.
 The supported block types include: